 - Place ribs in your slow cooker with the meat side facing the wall of the slow cooker.

-Pour barbecue sauce all over the ribs, making sure that it coats the ribs as much as possible.
+- Pour barbecue sauce all over the ribs, making sure that it coats the ribs as much as possible.

 - Cover and cook on low for about 4-6 hours (until the thickest part of the ribs reaches an internal temperature of 145f degrees.)

-- Take the ribs out and place them on a foil-lined baking sheet.
+- Take the ribs out carefully and place them on a foil-lined baking sheet.

 - Baste the ribs with some of the BBQ sauce that is hanging out in the bottom of your slow cooker.

-Turn the oven broiler on to high and place ribs under broiler (while watching carefully!)
+- Turn the oven broiler on to high and place ribs under broiler (while watching carefully!)

-- Take them out, then chop them up into 2-rib sections for easy serving.
+- Let the ribs caramelize under the broiler for just a few minutes.
+Take them out, then chop them up into 2-rib sections for easy serving.